Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Acknowledgments

 \section{Acknowledgments}

+We thank our shepherd Robert Cunningham for his constructive feedback and helpful insights for improving the paper.
 This work was supported by EU's Horizon 2020 project Safe-DEED under grant agreement \numero 825225, EU's Horizon 2020 project KRAKEN under grant agreement \numero 871473, and by the "DDAI" COMET Module within the COMET – Competence Centers for Excellent Technologies Programme, funded by the Austrian Federal Ministry for Transport, Innovation and Technology (bmvit), the Austrian Federal Ministry for Digital and Economic Affairs (bmdw), the Austrian Research Promotion Agency (FFG), the province of Styria (SFG) and partners from industry and academia.
 The COMET Programme is managed by FFG.